marcosbenicio/EpidemicModels/README.md

 # SISV Model

 Introducing a separate group for vaccinated individuals alters the dynamics we previously observed in the SIS model.
 Consequently, an individual can now be categorized as susceptible (S), infected (I), or vaccinated (V).
-The guidelines I've put into place are as follows:
+It assumes that any disease affecting the population follows the same dynamics:

 1. $S+I+V=1$: The total population $N$ is constant.
 I considered $S=n_s/N$, $I=n_i/N$, and $V=n_v/N$ where $n_s$, $n_i$, and $n_v$ are the numbers of susceptible, infected, and vaccinated individuals, respectively, and $N=n_i+n_s+n_v$; since we will be dealing exclusively with population densities.